-Payroll Vault Payroll Vault
+Payroll Vault

-Payroll Vault offers franchisees the opportunity to operate a business that delivers accurate and reliable software-based payroll services, including payroll check writing, payroll tax payment, and reporting, and independent contractor check writing and reporting, and related human capital management and workforce management services for small, medium, and large businesses (Payroll Services).
-The total investment necessary to begin operation of a franchise is from \$39,313 to \$65,769.
-This includes \$41,500 that must be paid to our Affiliates or us.
+Payroll Vault offers franchisees the opportunity to operate a business that delivers accurate and reliable software-based payroll and employee management services, including payroll check writing, payroll tax payment and reporting, and independent contractor check writing and reporting, and related human capital management and workforce management services for small, medium, and large businesses (Payroll & Workforce Management Services).
+The total investment necessary to begin the operation of a franchise is from \$38,875 to \$64,269.
+This includes \$31,500 to \$41,500 that must be paid to our Affiliates or us.